SquidDev-CC/FAQBot-CC/faqs/example.md

 Make sure to write in understandable British English, Wiki-style.
 Refer to your sources of information where possible, preferably to [wiki.computercraft.cc](https://wiki.computercraft.cc) articles.
+The text must be concise, brief and comfortable to read.